VICKYTECHIE/Music-Playlist/README.md

 # Music-Playlist
-This is a music Playlist created while using GUI in java and add image ,music ,icon.
-Here can able to play music.
+This is a simple Java GUI music player project.
+It allows users to play audio files.
+Contributing :

+If you are interested in contributing to the project, please feel free to fork the repository and submit a pull request with your changes.